BenSchZA/apollo-server-prisma-starter/README.md

-# Prisma Apollo Server Starter
+# Prisma Apollo Server Starter... with basic JWT token based username/password authentication

-This repository provides a starting point to work with apollo-server and prisma
+This repository provides a starting point to work with apollo-server and prisma.

+See https://www.prisma.io/tutorials/authentication-in-apollo-server-ct21 for authentication tutorial.

 ## Getting started